 - CSOs are making submissions to international bodies, including Special Rapporteurs and the UN Office of the High Commissioner of Human Rights (OHCHR), concerning COVID-19 actions undertaken by states.

 - Civil society organizations in Nepal, Malaysia, India, Thailand, and the Philippines have lodged petitions and challenges with national courts around border quarantines, relief distribution, internet shutdowns or access limitations, media restrictions, equality of sentencing for movement violations, the release of vulnerable detainees, activist arrests, or government reporting.
-Some of these cases have been successful, resulting in the release and transfer of quarantined people at the Nepal-India border, and the release of detainees in the Philippines and the revocation of an Order that censors online expression.
+Some of these cases have been successful, resulting in the release and transfer of quarantined people at the Nepal-India border, the release of detainees in the Philippines, and the revocation of an Order that censors online expression in Thailand.

 As the pandemic continues, we expect to see even greater impacts in the following areas:

 - On democratic processes and elections.
-Multiple parliaments in the region are not sitting or are suspended, and some governments have been taking advantage of situation to pursue their political advantage;
+Multiple parliaments in the region are not sitting or are suspended, and some governments have been taking advantage of the situation to pursue their political advantage;

 - On poverty and economic development, as well as bilateral aid and investment flows, straining scarce resources and putting increased pressure on CSOs to respond to worsening conditions.